davedoesdev/qlobber-fsq/README.md

   - `{Integer} single_ttl` Default time-to-live (in milliseconds) for messages which should be read by at most one subscriber.
 This value is added to the current time and the resulting expiry time is put into the message's filename.
 After the expiry time, the message is ignored and deleted when convenient.
 Defaults to 1 hour.

   - `{Integer} multi_ttl` Default time-to-live (in milliseconds) for messages which can be read by many subscribers.
 This value is added to the current time and the resulting expiry time is put into the message's filename.
 After the expiry time, the message is ignored and deleted when convenient.
-Defaults to 5 seconds.
+Defaults to 1 minute.

   - `{Integer} poll_interval` `qlobber-fsq` reads the `UPDATE` file at regular intervals to check whether any messages have been written. `poll_interval` is the time (in milliseconds) between each check.
 Defaults to 1 second.